If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 - Visit Suomenlinna Island.
 One attraction we definitely recommend is a visit to Suomenlinna Island.
 The Helsinki Card gets you a free boat ride to and from the island, free entry to all the museums on the island – and a free guided walking tour – make sure to take advantage of all of these to make the most of your card!

 - Be aware of limited opening hours.
 Some attractions in Helsinki are only open for very short periods of time.
-For example, the Reizt collection is only open two days a week, from 15.00 – 17.00.
 This is not commonplace, but is worth being aware of.
-Others might not be open in Winter, or have different hours in winter compared to summer.
+Others might not be open in Winter or have different hours in winter compared to summer.

 - Use the guidebook.
 The Helsinki Guidebook that comes with your Helsinki Card lists all the attraction opening times as well as tips on nearby public transport routes.